SDGGiesbrecht/Workspace/Documentation/Configuring Workspace.md

 A requirement can be confined to projects of a certain type.

-This is done with `Require Options`, a list separated by line breaks.
+`Require Options` is a list separated by line breaks.
 Each entry is one of two forms:

 - `Option Name`
 - `Project Type: Option Name`

+For example:

 ```text
 [_Begin Require Options_]